-Inflation Rate in Estonia is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Estonia to stand at 2.80 in 12 months time.
-In the long-term, the Estonia Inflation Rate is projected to trend around 2.90 percent in 2020, according to our econometric models.
+Inflation Rate in Estonia is expected to be 16.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.